-St. Luke’s School can now offer worldwide Internet access to your child.
-We believe that the Internet is a research tool that needs to be respected and used for the enrichment of learning.
+St. Luke’s School allows internet access to your child during certain instructional times.
+We believe that the internet can be a research tool that needs to be respected and used for the enrichment of learning.
 With this in mind, it is important that we remember that our school is founded for Faith development and all tools that we use in the education process keep this fact in the forefront.
 At St. Luke’s School, we further believe that the parent, student and school form a partnership which embraces the ideals of the Catholic faith in word and action.

 Internet access offers vast, diverse, and unique resources.
 It is provided to the students and school personnel to promote educational excellence.
-The purpose of this document is to inform parents, guardians, and students of the availability of the Internet resources and the rules governing its use, as well as the use of the school’s technology in general, and to obtain express parental or guardian permission for an individual student to use the Internet while at school.
-Please be aware that all Internet services outlined in this document may not now be available to the staff and/or student body.
+The purpose of this document is to inform parents, guardians, and students of the availability of internet resources and the rules governing its use, as well as the use of the students and school’s technology in general (including, but not limited to cell phones, storage devices, laptops, tablets, portable gaming devices, e-mail, texting, and social media sites), and to obtain express parental or guardian permission for an individual student to use the technology while at school.
+Please be aware that not all of the internet services outlined in this document are available to the staff and/or student body.

 St. Luke’s School provides computer technology and Internet access in the classroom for the sole purpose of enhancing each child’s education.
 The computers can offer the students an opportunity to build and sharpen many basic skills through software.
 They also afford staff and students alike, tools to help organize, communicate, and store their work efficiently.
 In order to maintain the integrity of the hardware and software provided by the school, care must be taken to handle them responsibly.

 In order for students to utilize school provided Internet access, he/she must obtain the written permission of his/her parent or guardian.
-The parent or guardian has the option of denying their child Internet access.
-Students utilizing the Internet are responsible for their behavior on-line in accordance with the school’s disciplinary policy.
-Students violating policy outlined in this document, governing standards of conduct and use of technology and the Internet shall be subject to revocation of privileges and potential disciplinary and/or appropriate legal action.
+The parent or guardian has the option of denying their child internet access.
+Students utilizing the internet are responsible for their behavior on-line in accordance with the school’s disciplinary policy.
+Students violating policy outlined in this document, governing standards of conduct and use of technology and the internet shall be subject to revocation of privileges and potential disciplinary and/or appropriate legal action.
+The following conditions of being a digital citizen within the Diocese of Brooklyn are expected: Respect one's self (public names should be appropriate and students should be mindful of any and all content they post including photos, personal views, comments, and personal information) Respect others (be mindful of comments, posts, photos, or any content directed towrad or including others and refrain from engaging in inflamatory, harassing, or any other such disrespectful behavior), Protect one's self and others (report any and all cyber-abuse committed against you or others to teachers and/or administrators, Respect Intellectual Property (cite sources when using any content not originally authored to you).

-All school staff members and volunteers whose duties include supervising students and/or staff using school computers, networks, Internet access, or electronic mail are obligated to educate students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyber-bullying awareness and response.
+All school staff members and volunteers whose duties include supervising students and/or staff using school computers, networks, internet access, or e-mail are obligated to educate students about appropriate online behavior, including interacting with other individuals on social media websites and in chat rooms as well as cyber-bullying awareness and response.
 They are expected to adhere to this policy.
 They should enforce the rules concerning acceptable use of school technology.
 Whenever a staff member or volunteer, in the course of their duties, becomes aware of a violation of the Technology/Internet Acceptable Use Policy, he/she is required to advise the user and address the matter in accordance with the school’s disciplinary policies.

-YouTube, Instagram, Snapchat, Twitter, Face Book, etc., photos, Online Posted Video Feeds, posting videos, posting comments about St. Luke School, students, staff is forbidden, even with permission of another student or group of students.
+The use of YouTube, Instagram, Snapchat, Twitter, Face Book, online posted video feeds, posting videos, posting comments about St. Luke School, students or staff is forbidden, even with permission of another student or group of students.
 The posting student may be subject to disciplinary action ranging from suspension to expulsion.
 Any messages relating to, or in support of, illegal activities will be reported to the New York City Police Department.

 Students Shall Not:

-- Have web sites or post information/images to a web site such as, but not limited to, Instagram, Snapchat, Facebook, ratemyteacher.com, etc. that threatens any individual or portrays the school, parish, or any member of the parish/school community in a negative light.
+- Have web sites or post information/images to a web site such as, but not limited to, Instagram, Snapchat, Facebook, ratemyteacher.com, etc. that threatens any individual or portrays the school, parish, or any member of the parish/school community, or staff in a negative light.

-- Deliberately use school computers, networks, electronic mail, or access to the Internet to create or transmit text, images, or audio which could be considered as - damaging to another’s reputation, abusive, obscene, sexually oriented, offensive, threatening, inflammatory, discriminatory, harassing, or otherwise illegal and contrary to school policy.
+- Deliberately use school computers, networks, e-mail, or access to the internet to create or transmit text, images, or audio which could be considered as - damaging to another’s reputation, abusive, obscene, sexually oriented, offensive, threatening, inflammatory, discriminatory, harassing, or otherwise illegal and contrary to school policy.

 - Intentionally damage, misuse, or tamper with any hardware or software, network system, or information belonging to others, or allow others to do the same.